eslint/eslint/docs/developer-guide/code-conventions.md

 ## Parentheses Spacing

-When parentheses are used, there should be no white space immediately after the opening paren or immediately before the closing paren.
+When parentheses are used, there should be no whitespace immediately after the opening paren or immediately before the closing paren.

     // Good
     var found = (values[i] === item);